Crime investigation following allegations relating to and including Privy Council Appeal No 70 of 19977

 note you seek access to the following information:

-investigating Officers notes/log etc following telephone conversations
+notes/log etc following telephone conversations and emails (from

-allegations of perverting the course of justice and perjury.
+perverting the course of justice and perjury.

-Also of document/s relating to why the investigation was stopped.
+* Also of document/s relating to why the investigation was stopped.

 Your request will now be considered in accordance with the Freedom of

 Information Act 2000 (the Act).
-You will receive a response within the
+You will receive a response within

-time-scale at the earliest opportunity.
+given a revised time-scale at the earliest opportunity.

 Some requests may also require either full or partial transference to